When you Game Plan Your Brand you are on your way to a successful outcome.

 If you began your road trip by hopping in the car and start driving, who knows where you’ll end up.
 Although this may be a great adventure, you might waste time getting to your destination.
 Likewise, if you’re building a business or starting a new project you need to map out your plan from beginning to the end.
 As Alice in Wonderland learned, “If you don’t know where you’re going, any road will get you there.”

 As a business owner, creative or marketing professional, you need to spend a little time to map out your target audience, brand message, most effective vehicles, define the goals for each tactic ‚ and how exactly you’re going to get there.

 That’s why you need to “game plan your brand.”
 Follow a clearly laid out path from where you are — to where you need to go.

 You can easily break this path up into different phases.

-But, how does this apply to small business?
+How does this apply to small business?

-The second step is to evaluate your marketing assets and evaluate what parts need fixing or what is missing in the communications process.
+The first step is to understand what problem you want to solve and set a goal that will drastically improve business.
+Next, evaluate your marketing assets and evaluate what parts need fixing or what is missing in the communications process.

 If you are a local business owner, creative, or a local marketing agency, this may be the most important starting point to building or restoring your customer journey.